Chang Thai National Thai Elephant Day, March 13 2002

 waltz.
 The elephant's preference for music and talent for dance

-great circuses of the world train their elephants to perform.
+should not surprise us; music is how the great circuses of the world train their elephants to perform.

 Logging